Madagascar spiny forests

 The Madagascar spiny forests (also known as the Madagascar spiny thickets) is an ecoregion in the southwest of Madagascar.
 The vegetation type is found on poor substrates with low, erratic winter rainfall.
 The ecoregion contains an outstanding proportion of endemic plant species and is listed as one of the 200 most important ecological regions in the world; one of the Global 200.

 Flora

 This is the area with the highest level of plant endemism in Madagascar, with 48% of the genera and 95% of the species endemic.
 Many constituent plants show extreme adaptations to drought.
 Spiny plants of the endemic subfamily Didiereoideae form a conspicuous component, especially towards the east.
-They are woody but distantly related to the cacti; on the mainland of the African continent, this subfamily is very closely related to the species Portulacaria afra, also known as the elephant bush due to the many animals (and humans) that consume the succulent, vitamin C-rich, lemony leaves.
-By comparison, on Madagascar, the lemurs and other wildlife regularly eat the leaves of the Didiereoid Alluaudia procera, a prevalent species of the spiny forests.
-Its wood is also used by local people for building, while the thorny stalks are utilized for security and fencing purposes.
-The remaining components of the forest are dominated by members of the plant families Apocynaceae (of the genus Pachypodium), Burseraceae, Euphorbiaceae, Anacardiaceae and Fabaceae, all of which have representatives elsewhere.
+They are woody but distantly related to the cacti.
+The remaining component of the forests is dominated by members of the plant families Burseraceae, Euphorbiaceae, Anacardiaceae and Fabaceae, all of which have representatives elsewhere.

 Fauna

 Notable inhabitants of the spiny thickets include the spider tortoise (Pyxis arachnoides) and the radiated tortoise (Astrochelys radiata), the gecko Ebenavia maintimainty, several lemurs including Verreaux's sifaka, Grandidier's mongoose, and eight endemic birds.